-Public procurement disputes also form a particularly noteworthy part of Douglas's practice, having pursued a large number of such challenges on behalf of a wide range of businesses, including the first challenge to be considered by the Supreme Court under the Scottish Regulations.
+Public procurement disputes also forms a particularly noteworthy part of Douglas's practice, having pursued a large number of such challenges on behalf of variousa wide range of businesses in a wide ranger of sectors, including the first challenge to be considered by the Supreme Court under the Scottish Regulations.

 - Joint Administrators of Heritable Bank plc: proceedings against the Winding-Up Board of Landsbanki Islands HF, culminating in a Supreme Court appeal relative to the impact of a foreign determination of a claim in an insolvency upon the ability to claim set-off.

 - CVR Global LLP: representing the trustee in bankruptcy of Gregory King, the former director of the Heather Capital hedge fund in relation to the identification and recovery of assets across multiple jurisdictions following an alleged multi-million-pound fraud.

 - Healthcare at Home Limited: a major public procurement challenge, understood to be the first case under the Public Contracts (Scotland) Regulations to be considered by the UK Supreme Court.

 - Shetland Line (1984) Limited v.
 Scottish Ministers: a challenge of the procurement process relative to the provision of ferry services to the Northern Isles.

 - Glasgow Prestwick Airport: acting in connection with two separate Public Inquiries relative to windfarm developments in the vicinity of Glasgow Prestwick Airport, considered to have an impact on the performance of their radar.